 This has to be a tempting prospect if you’re using other Azure services, or if you’re a developer who will appreciate the likes of .NET or PowerShell management features.
 You can create a free account and get started with 12 months of free services.

 Another easy-to-use service with some temptingly low prices

 CDN77 is a big-name player in the content delivery game, with some heavyweight clients signed up including the European Space Agency.
-It has an expansive CDN network with 33 data centers across the globe, with many of those in Europe and the US, but there are also locations in South America, Asia and one in Australia.
+It has an expansive CDN network with over 30 data centers across the globe, with many of those in Europe and the US, but there are also locations in South America, Asia and one in Australia.

 The web console interface is very streamlined and keeps any jargon to a minimum, making it suitably user-friendly for novices to the CDN world.
 The flipside of this is that there aren’t a huge amount of options, although you can do some tweaking of various settings.